 The best candidates for implant-supported dentures are people who are missing most or all of their teeth.
-They should have sufficient bone density in place to support the dental implants, and have healthy gum tissue as well.
+They should have sufficient bone density in place to support the dental implant and have healthy gum tissue as well.
 Bone grafting and gum augmentation can be performed to build up the necessary tissue density, though it will add several months to the treatment process.

 When Are Implant-Supported Dentures More Ideal?

-Implant supported dentures are generally more ideal than removable dentures in almost every instance.
+Implant-supported dentures are generally more ideal than removable dentures in almost every instance.
 However, the nature of treatment may put off some patients who are missing teeth.